Callysto

 Mathbox

 Mathbox can do almost anything you want and pushes the limits of computer graphics.
 However... it is not actively maintained, the docs are terrible, and the learning curve is very steep.
-Take a look at some of the pages of acko.net, feel free to explore some of the other pages to see more examples.
+Take a look at some of the pages of , feel free to explore some of the other pages to see more examples.